Code-Institute-Submissions/simon-milestone-project-two/README.md

 ### Content

 - All of the code for my project was written by me.
-- I watched the [Simon Game JavaScript Tutorial for Beginners](https://www.youtube.com/watch?v=n_ec3eowFLQ) video before starting my project to gain an understanding of the type of functions that I needed to include in my script.js file to ennsure the game's functionality.
+- I watched the [Simon Game JavaScript Tutorial for Beginners](https://www.youtube.com/watch?v=n_ec3eowFLQ) video before starting my project to gain an understanding of the type of functions that I needed to include in my script.js file to ensure the game's functionality.

 ### Media

 #### Sounds

 - **Game Button Sounds** - I got the sounds for the game buttons from [Free Code Camp](https://www.freecodecamp.org/), and assigned the url link to the relevant button in my script.js file.
-- **Game Sounds** - I downloaded the sounds for the game sounds and button clicks from [Zapsplat](www.zapsplat.com) and imported them into my workspace.
+- **Game Sounds** - I downloaded the sounds for the game sounds and button clicks from [Zapsplat](https://www.zapsplat.com) and imported them into my workspace.
 I then created variables for these sound files in my script.js file.

 ### Acknowledgements

 - I received inspiration for this project from searching for Simon games in Google and testing several of the renditions that were shown in the search results.
-- Thanks to the Slack community for pointing me in the right direction of how to debug my JavaScript code.
+- Thanks to the Slack community for their feedback, and for pointing me in the right direction of how to debug my JavaScript code.
 - A special mention to my mentor, Dick Vlaanderen, for his feedback on my project's scope, design and functionality, and for hints on what information to include in my README.md file to justify my stylistic choices and project choice.

 ### Disclaimer